Location: Gifford, East Lothian, United Kingdom

 Room and Board Arrangements

-Included in the price is comfortable bunkhouse accommodation with showers and kitchen plus all meals during the field school.
+Included in the price is comfortable bunkhouse accommodation (seperate male and female dorms) with hot showers and kitchen plus all meals during the field school.
 Please bring a sleeping bag.

 Number of credits offered: none